Skip to main content

 Terry Badlands and Miles City

-After breakfast in Glendive at Bloom Coffeehouse & Eatery, drive an hour to the Terry Badlands Overlook for panoramic views of the fascinating rock formations, and enjoy a hike—long or short—among the unique landscape.
-Grab dinner at one of the Southeast Montana Burger Trail stops—Roy Rodgers Bar Grill & Casino.
+After breakfast in Glendive at Bloom & Vine, a local coffeehouse and eatery, drive an hour to the Terry Badlands Overlook for panoramic views of the distinctive rock formations, and enjoy a hike — long or short — among the unique landscape.
+Grab dinner in Terry at one of the Southeast Montana Burger Trail stops: Roy Rodgers Bar Grill & Casino.
 When the sun goes down, enjoy the incredible star show.
 Drive an hour to Miles City for a nightcap at the historic Montana Bar and overnight in town at Miles City Hotel & Suites.

 Day 4